-Articles about Systems for a one person business
+Articles about Systems for freelancers

-Systems for solopreneurs
+I write about Systems for solopreneurs

 I’ve spent ten years building my microagency as a highly lean, leveraged lifestyle business.
 I’m sharing everything I know about using systems and automation to build an automated lifestyle business, including templates, tools, resources and video walkthroughs of the systems I use every day in my own business.